google/WebFundamentals/src/content/en/updates/2017/01/payment-request-updates.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: In Chrome 56 and 57, there are a few changes made to the Payment Request API following the spec changes.
+description: In Chrome 56 and 57, there are a few changes to the Payment Request API following the spec changes.
 Learn what they are and make changes to your own implementations.

 {# wf_updated_on: 2017-01-31 #}
 {# wf_published_on: 2017-01-31 #}
 {# wf_tags: paymentrequest,chrome56,chrome57 #}
 {# wf_featured_image: /web/updates/images/generic/warning.png #}
-{# wf_featured_snippet: In Chrome 56 and 57, there are quite a few changes made to the Payment Request API following the spec changes.
+{# wf_featured_snippet: In Chrome 56 and 57, there are quite a few changes to the Payment Request API following the spec changes.
 Learn what they are and make changes to your own implementation. #}

-Since launch of the Payment Request API in Chrome 53, there are a few changes made to the API.
+Since the launch of the Payment Request API in Chrome 53, a few changes have been made to the API.
 These changes won't break the functionalities of your working code, but we will never.
-We recommend you to add [a shim](https://storage.googleapis.com/prshim/v1/payment-shim.js) to your code so that future changes won't break your product.
+We recommend you add [a shim](https://storage.googleapis.com/prshim/v1/payment-shim.js) to your code so that future changes won't break your product.